ir-lab/LanguagePolicies/README.md

 ```setup
 conda env create -f environment.yml
 ```
 This will set up a basic environment named "lp".
+The reason for the python version is that if you compile KDL from scratch, it uses the system python, which is 3.10 for Ubuntu 22.04.
+While not provided, you should be able to run this code on other Linux versions.
+If you are not using the setup described above, you may need to re-compile the protobuf files, which can be done via the _compile.sh_ script in _utils/proto_.

-However, further modules are needed and need to be manually installed:
+Further modules are needed and need to be manually installed:
 - [CoppeliaSim](https://www.coppeliarobotics.com/downloads): Downloading and installing the player version will be sufficient, as long as you do not want to change the simulation environment itself.
-Our code was tested with version 4.1 (On Ubuntu 22.04, download the 20.04 version).
+Our code was tested with version 4.1 (On Ubuntu 22.04, download the 20.04 version which seems to be working).

 After downloading and extracting CoppeliaSim, you will need the following environment variables set (please replace the path accordingly)
 ```